tudor-bodea/GCDProject/README.md

 ##### Acknowledgement
-Some of the ideas implemented in this work were discussed by David Hood [here] (https://class.coursera.org/getdata-010/forum/thread?thread_id=49).
+Some of the ideas implemented in this work are discussed by David Hood [here] (https://class.coursera.org/getdata-010/forum/thread?thread_id=49).

 ##### Prerequisites
-i. [`cURL`](http://curl.haxx.se/download.html) needs to be installed and made available in the search path for the executables,
+i. [`cURL`](http://curl.haxx.se/download.html) needs to be installed and made available in the search path for the executables.

 ii.
-The R contributed package `dplyr` needs to be installed and loaded.
+The R contributed package `dplyr` needs to be installed and loaded via `library(dplyr)`.

+iii.
+The user needs to be connected to the Internet.

 ##### 0. Download and Unzip Samsung Archive
-To have a clean start,
+To have a clean start, `run_analysis.R` needs to be placed in the working directory set with `setwd`.
+No other files and/or folders are needed in the working directory.
+When run, the `run_analysis.R` script will download the Samsung archive from the Internet via `download.file` with the `extra` argument set to `curl`.
+Subsequently, it will unzip the archive in the working directory via `unzip`.
+If these steps are successful, the working directory should consist of the following files and folders:

+`.\run_analysis.R`

+.\getdata-projectfiles-UCI HAR Dataset.zip

+.\UCI HAR Dataset